-The company says commercial robotaxi operations "will start soon" in San Francisco and Las Vegas, but did not provide a timeline.
+The company says commercial robotaxi operations "will start soon" in San Francisco and Las Vegas, but hasn't provided a timeline.
 Evans said the commercial launch won't be next year, but it won't take as long as some speculate in the press and industry circles.
 The price was not announced.

 The race has started.
 Alone.

 Zoox is competing against other tech giants and startups in the race to develop autonomous vehicles.
-But Amazon's acquisition of Zoox provided the Californian company with financial backing to continue pursuing its robotaxis vision, even as others struggled to bring similar technology to market.
+But Amazon's acquisition of Zoox has provided the Californian company with financial support to continue pursuing its robotaxis vision, even as others have struggled to bring similar technology to market.

 If you want more information, find here a brochure of Zoox L5.